aloiscochard/aloiscochard.github.io/index.md

 ## Passionate Hacker

-I'm a software engineer with a strong passion for distributed computing.
+I'm a software engineer with a strong passion for programming language and distributed computing.

 Scala / Java / Python / C#